csev/dj4e/assn/mdn/paw_forms.md

     user has the `catalog.can_mark_returned` permission.
 We don't want our library staff to be able to access the '/admin' page.

-* Then `Reload` the application and log in with an account that is in the group 'Library Staff' and verify that the 'All borrowed` code works.
+* Then `Reload` the application and log in with an account that is in the group 'Library Members' and verify that the 'All borrowed` code works.

 Adding the renew form